derickson/gen-ai-search-studygroup/README.md

 /
 / class  -- clean examples, week by week
-/ class/week01 - self-contained resources and guides for this week's learning
+/ class/week01 - self-contained resources and guides for this week's learning / class/week0X/.env - this is where you'll be expected to put your private passwords for each week / class/week0X/answer - sometimes I'll leave the completed app here to help you if you get stuck
 ```